Yihe-Harry/DSA3101-Group-Project/GrpB_models/roi_prediction/README.md

 ## Installation

-pip install -r `requirements.txt`
+Run `pip install -r requirements.txt` to download all necessary packages

 Run `main.py` to run all scripts and get all the scripts.

-`model_optimization.py` returns a set of the best parameters.
+Run `model_optimization.py` to return a set of the best parameters.

 ## ROI Prediction using XGBoost model